ramonfmir/deblurring-public/README.md

 2. Install Python 3.6 or later.
 Simply run `sudo apt-get install python3.6`.

-3. Create a virtual environment.
-We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/index.html), which is used as follows:

-    3.1.
-Run `mkvirtualenv -a path/to/deblurring deblurring` the first time.
-If you are using multiple versions of Python, make sure you specify it by adding `--python=/path/to/python3.6`.

-    3.2.
-Once you've run it once, type `workon deblurring` every time you want to run it again.

-4. Upgrade `pip` and install the rest of the requirements by typing `pip install -r requirements.txt`.
+3. Upgrade `pip3` and install the rest of the requirements by typing `pip3 install -r requirements.txt`.

 ## Running locally